-Doxycycline should be taken with a full glass of water and the patient should be told to stay upright for at least 30 minutes to prevent esophageal irritation.
+Doxycycline capsules (Brand names: Vibramycin, Doxy 100, Oracea, Monodox) should be taken with a full glass of water, and the patient should be told to stay upright for at least 30 minutes to prevent esophageal irritation.
 Doxycycline in doses > 100mg/day can also cause increase sun sensitivity.

 The use of other antibiotics for acne should be limited.
-Sulfamethoxazole-trimethoprim has some potential severe adverse effects and should not be used as first line antibiotic in acne.
-Azithromycin does not as good an anti-inflammatory drug as the minocycline and it should be reserved for the treatment of other more severe conditions than acne.
+Sulfamethoxazole-trimethoprim has some potential severe adverse effects and should not be used as the first-line antibiotic in acne.
+Azithromycin does not as good an anti-inflammatory drug as minocycline, and it should be reserved for the treatment of other more severe conditions than acne.

 Check out also: